By Henry Kamens for VT and New Eastern Outlook

 This “Liberia Effect” is not an uncommon phenomenon.
 You gain power by claiming you are being picked on, then reproduce the same society you were offended by, only the people in charge being different.

 There is also a fuel shortage, as in spite of close relations with Iran, sanctions prevent Lebanon from being able to legally import much needed fuel to keep the economy from recovering.
-What makes it in comes from Syria, and is also under sanctions, adding fuel to the proverbial fire ready to consume not only Lebanon but the region.
+What makes it income from Syria, and is also under sanctions, adding fuel to the proverbial fire ready to consume not only Lebanon but the region.

 Such a collection of problems could suck Lebanon into another civil war, with the subsequent fallout spreading across the Middle East.
 This would impact oil prices at a crucial time in the global economic recovery, when there is already a justified fear for the continuity of energy in Europe and other industrial regions of the world.

 Perhaps that scenario is too much doomsday for some to swallow.
-However it is what may have been long planned – as part of a larger scheme by outsiders to dominate the region and deny it stability.
+However, it is what may have been long-planned – as part of a larger scheme by outsiders to dominate the region and deny it stability.